adamltyson/cell-coloc-3D/README.md

     * Image to segment must end **C0.tif** and the other marker must end **C2.tif** (can obviously be changed).
 2. Clone or download repository (e.g. **Clone or download -> Download ZIP**, then unzip **cell-coloc-3D-master.zip**).
 3. Place whole directory in the MATLAB path (e.g. C:\\Users\\User\\Documents\\MATLAB).
 4. Open cell-coloc-3D\\cell_coloc_3D and run (F5 or the green "Run" arrow under the "EDITOR" tab).
-Alternatively, type "cell_coloc_3" into the Command Window and press ENTER
+Alternatively, type *cell_coloc_3* into the Command Window and press ENTER
 5. Choose a directory that contains the images.
 6. Choose various options:
-    * Save results as csv - all the results will be exported as a .csv for plotting and statistics.
+    * **Save results as csv** - all the results will be exported as a .csv for plotting and statistics.
-    * Plot individual heat maps - displays marker intensity, per cell, per object (one figure per image).
+    * **Plot individual heat maps** - displays marker intensity, per cell, per object (one figure per image).
 Useful for testing.
-    * Save segmentation - export the segmentation mask (along will all manually cropped objects) as a .tif file to for troubleshooting or later analysis.
+    * **Save segmentation** - export the segmentation mask (along will all manually cropped objects) as a .tif file to for troubleshooting or later analysis.
-7. Confirm or change options (the defaults can be changed under "function vars=getVars" in cell_coloc_3D.m
+7. Confirm or change options (the defaults can be changed under *function vars=getVars* in cell_coloc_3D.m
-    * Segmentation threshold -  increase to be more stringent on what is a cell (and vice versa)
+    * **Segmentation threshold** -  increase to be more stringent on what is a cell (and vice versa)
-    * Smoothing width - how much to smooth before thresholding (proportional to cell size)
+    * **Smoothing width** - how much to smooth before thresholding (proportional to cell size)
-    * Maximum hole size - how big a "hole" inside a cell should be filled
+    * **Maximum hole size** - how big a "hole" inside a cell should be filled
-    * Largest false cell to remove - how big can bright spots outside the main mass of cells be and still be ignored by the analysis
+    * **Largest false cell to remove** - how big can bright spots outside the main mass of cells be and still be ignored by the analysis
-    * Watershed threshold - how stringent to be to separate cells after thresholding
+    * **Watershed threshold** - how stringent to be to separate cells after thresholding

 # Instructions (use):